The temperature at that time was 34 degrees. Wrapped in the humid summer air, I waited for the bus for an hour.

 To elaborate a bit, game and anime events focus on “experiencing something” through a clear medium of works.
 At game events, there are often many opportunities to talk directly with creators, but that is also an extension of the experience of “playing a game.”

 However, the Design Festa was different.
-It was a “free space” where the concept of “a place to express freely” promoted by the organizers was embodied, allowing for anything to be done.
-Of course, merchandise sales are the main focus, but that is just one of many forms of expression.
+It was a “free space” where the concept of “a place to express freely,” as promoted by the organizers, was embodied.
+Of course, merchandise is the main focus, but that is just one of many forms of expression.

-Like live painting where creators share the moment they are creating a work, visitors who come to see can convey their impressions to the working creators and exchange words.
+Like live painting of murals, where creators share the moment they are creating their works.
+Visitors who came to see that convey their impressions to the creators at work and exchange words.
 It is no longer just about appreciating works.
-Visitors who are not creators also participate in that space and play a part in the expression activities.
-When I think about it that way, the act of buying goods from my favorite creators might also be one of the simplest and most heartfelt forms of “expression activity.”
+Even visitors who are not creators are participating in that space and taking part in the act of expression.
+When I think about it that way, the act of buying goods from my favorite creators might also be one of the simplest and most heartfelt forms of “expression.”

-Having participated only in game and anime events, I might have become a bit rigid in my thinking, and this experience truly provided me with a lot of inspiration and a chance to reflect.
+Having participated only in game and anime events, I might have become a bit rigid in my thinking.
+This experience truly provided me with a lot of inspiration and a chance to reflect.

 After the Festival, and Onward

-On a humid summer day, although my time was short, the Design Festa left a very rich and vivid experience that I could still feel the afterglow of on the train ride home.
-Even though this summer event has just ended, I already find myself looking forward to the next one in November, suggesting that there are still many charms yet to be discovered.
+On a humid summer day, although my time was short, the Design Festa left a very rich and vivid experience that I could still savor on the train ride home.
+Even though this summer event has just ended, I already find myself looking forward to the next one in November, suggesting that there are still many charms yet to be fully explored.

-Every time I participate in such events, regardless of the industry, I think about the question I touched on in this report: “What is it that brings so many people together in this place?”
-Sometimes it’s to see a specific work, sometimes just to pass the time, and other times to create memories with someone.
-The reasons vary, but ultimately, I believe it leads to the simple answer that “there is something everyone can enjoy together.”
+Every time I participate in such events, regardless of the industry, I ponder the question mentioned in this report: “What is it that brings so many people together in this place?”
+Sometimes it’s to see a specific work, sometimes it’s to kill time, and other times it’s to create memories with someone.
+The reasons vary, but ultimately, I believe it leads to the simple answer that “there is something there that everyone can enjoy together.”

 Recently, I have been busy with the development of a game that is about to be released, and I have become a bit out of touch with other works and industry trends.
 The energy I encountered at the Design Festa at this timing has become the best motivation for me.

-My team at SKOOTAGAMES is also currently busy preparing for an upcoming event.
-I, Lee Hana, will do my best to create enjoyable experiences and spaces together with all of you there!
+My team, SKOOTAGAMES, is also currently busy preparing for an upcoming event.
+I, Lee Hana, will do my best to create enjoyable experiences and spaces together with all of you at that place!